ejb1733/CPSC210-project/README.md

 <h3><center><b><em>User Stories</em></b></center></h3>

 - As a user, I'd like to be able to add Courses to my course schedule.
-- As a user, I want to be able to check my schedule's compatibility
+- As a user, I'd like to be able to name my schedule.
-- As a user, I'd like to see if my course has pre-requisites
+- As a user, I want to be notified when a course I try to add is already in my schedule.
-- As a user, I want to see what pre-requisites a course fulfills
+- As a user, I want to see my schedule after I've added my courses.